Sage-Bionetworks/portalsDocs/articles/provenance.md

 The Synapse clients for command line, Python, and R support creating and editing of provenance relationships.
 The Web client allows editing of provenance once the file has been uploaded.

-Below is a Synapse visualization of provenance relationships that is demonstrated in the following section using our programmatic and web clients. in this example, we have two scripts, one that generates random numbers and another that takes a list of numbers and computes their squares.
+On the right is a Synapse visualization of provenance relationships that is demonstrated in the following section using our programmatic and web clients.
+In this example, we have two scripts, one that generates random numbers and another that takes a list of numbers and computes their squares.
 The project's workflow looks like the image to the right.